nus-cs2103-AY1920S2/duke/docs/README.md

 ### `bye` - Exits the application

-Describe action and its outcome.
+Exits the application and closes the chatbot.

 Example of usage: